-Granville Island is one of Vancouver, BC's Top 10 Attractions, hosts one of the city's biggest Canada Day celebrations (July 1), and is home to the famous Granville Island Public Market.
+Granville Island is one of Vancouver, BC's top 10 attractions, hosts one of the city's biggest Canada Day celebrations (July 1), and is home to the famous Granville Island Public Market.
 While it may--at first glance--seem to visitors that Granville Island is "touristy," it's far more than that; it's beloved by locals, who routinely shop, dine, and go to the theatre here, and plays a central role in Vancouver life.

-Getting to Granville Island: Granville Island is located on False Creek, under the Granville Street Bridge, just south of downtown Vancouver.
+Getting there: Granville Island is located on False Creek, under the Granville Street Bridge, just south of downtown Vancouver.
 You can get to Granville Island by bus, Aquabus (which will take you across False Creek from Yaletown), on foot/bike, or by car.
 If you're driving, the main street entrance to Granville Island is at the junction of Anderson St. and Lamey's Mill Rd.
 On-site parking is available; there is both free parking (for one to two hours) and paid parking.

 Take the Kids to the Granville Island Kids Market

-One of top places to shop for kids in Vancouver, the Kids Market on Granville Island is located next to the street entrance.
+One of the top places to shop for kids in Vancouver, the Kids Market on Granville Island is located next to the street entrance.
 The multi-story Kids Market is home to a variety of kid-focused shops--including toy stores, costume shops, and kids' fashion--that are as fun for adults as they are for kids.
 Along with the shops, the Kids Market is also home to the indoor Adventure Zone play area.

 Shop & Dine at the Granville Island Public Market